Please choose the language specific to you:

 Access to Services may not be legal for residents of, or persons located in, certain countries.
 Services provided hereunder do not constitute an offer, solicitation or invitation by KKPoker for the use of, or subscription to, betting, gaming or other services in any jurisdiction in which such activities are prohibited by law.
 In particular, residents of or persons located in the United States shall not use any of the Services.

-KKPoker is a brand and registered business name, owned by Aceking IOM Limited, 49 Victoria Street, Douglas, Isle of Man, IM1 2LD.
+KKPoker is a brand and registered business name, owned by Aceking IOM Limited (company number 017019V), 49 Victoria Street, Douglas, Isle of Man, IM1 2LD.

-Regulated & Licensed by Isle of Man Gambling Supervision Commission pursuant to the Online Gambling Regulation Act 2001 since 24th July, 2019 (Last Renewal: 24th July, 2019).
+Regulated & Licensed by Isle of Man Gambling Supervision Commission pursuant to the Online Gambling Regulation Act 2001 since 24th July, 2019 (Last Renewal: 24th July, 2024).
 Persons under the age of 18 are not allowed to create accounts and/or participate in gambling.
-Any deposits or winnings with KKPoker are secure and can be enforced by Isle of Man law.
+All online gambling debts are enforceable in law in the Isle of Man.